sujalgm/jumbled_video_challenge/README.md

 Once I had the frames, the next challenge was figuring out how “different” one frame is from another.
 To do that, I built a dissimilarity matrix, which is basically an N × N grid (where N = number of frames) that measures the visual difference between every pair of frames.

-At first, my brute-force version worked, but it took more than 12 minutes to complete — since comparing 300 frames means almost 45,000 comparisons!
+At first, my brute-force version worked, but it took more than ~2hours to complete — since comparing 300 frames means almost 45,000 comparisons!

 So I optimized it by: